Troubleshoot connectivity issues in SQL Server

 The certificate chain was issued by an authority that is not trusted

-The following articles provide details for various tools and procedures to troubleshoot different connectivity errors:
+The following sections provide details for various tools and procedures to troubleshoot different connectivity errors:

-Describes how to use the PortQryUI tool (a graphical user interface (GUI) port scanner) to help troubleshoot connectivity issues.
+You can use the PortQryUI tool (a graphical user interface (GUI) port scanner) to help troubleshoot connectivity issues.
+For more information, see Use PortQryUI tool with SQL Server.

-Check whether SQL Server is listening on dynamic or static ports
+This article Check whether SQL Server is listening on dynamic or static ports provides steps to identify which ports SQL Server is listening on.